tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 The "quota" itself is another "layer" of security.
 It will prevent a potential attacker that would have found a breach, to exploit it too often, thus reducing the overall impact and slowing down the attack.

+### Fail Securily

+The idea behind "fail securely" is not much about something _to do_ but more about things _not to do_.
+THe basic idea
+is: make sure that when you end up in a failure state, you do not fall back to an unsecure mode.
+Examples are given where, for instance when a client and a server software could not find any common authentication protocol, the client would simply download a new authentication protocol from the server.
+Then, a rogue server could simply refuse all the protocols a client would currently be compatible with and force the client into downloading a new authentication protocol that is in fact a rogue one and will authenticate this server as another secure server.

+In our case, such case of unsecure failure could have happene if, for instance, we were to give reasons for transactions to be refused.

+More precisely, imagine if, when the "buyer" does not have the sufficient funds, we would return to the "seller" saying "the transaction was denied because of a too low balance".
+We do not give the balance information here, so it seems OK, does not it?
+In fact it is not.
+Becaue one could simply guess or even bisect (in case the numnber of tries is reduced) the balance of the other player by submitting transactions of decreasing amounts (starting a a very high amount), until the transaction validates.

+Having the balance information of another player is both an exploit of the system, as it is not supposed to happen, and you the only one with this "power", which makes the game unfair, but it also enables the attacker to trade with more sophisticated information, maximizing its profit, and avoiding potentially payment defaults by not selling to players that have a too low balance.

+### Follow the Principle of Least Privilege

+The "least privilege principle" is a reknown paradigm in security, not only in computer science: Even if you have the highest level of trust in a person, if you give him or her more privileges than he/she needs, you are putting yourself at higher risks than if you did not.
+Indeed, even if you are giving the key of your house, to feed the pets while you are in vacation, to your life-long best friend, the probability that something unwanted happens in your house is not nil.

+That could even be indirectly your friend's fault.
+He could loose the keys.
+And if you had isolated your pets into the garage and only given the garage's key fo your friend.
+Then nobody could enter the house.
+[TODO: Continue here]

 # Future work: Game complexification

 The following parts and/or rules of the game and/or previous decisions could be changed in order to make the game a little